Athletics at the 1924 Summer Olympics – Men's 100 metres

 The men's 100 metres event was part of the track and field athletics programme at the 1924 Summer Olympics.
 This race was depicted in the film Chariots of Fire.
 The first two rounds were held on 6 July, with the semifinals and final on 7 July.
 Eighty-six sprinters from 34 countries competed.
 The event was won by Harold Abrahams of Great Britain—Great Britain's first Olympic gold medal in the men's 100 metres and only the second time that the United States failed to win (Reggie Walker of South Africa had won in 1908).
 Jackson Scholz kept the Americans on the podium with a silver.
 Arthur Porritt won the bronze, New Zealand's first medal in the event.

-The Chariots of Fire film presents a fictionalized version of the event in which Eric Liddell, a devout Christian, dropped out shortly before the competition because the heat was on Sunday, and his faith compelled him to keep Sunday as the Sabbath.
+Chariots of Fire presents a fictionalized version of the event in which Eric Liddell, a devout Christian, dropped out shortly before the competition because the heat was on Sunday, and his faith compelled him to keep Sunday as the Sabbath.
 While the basic story is accurate, the true timeline was less dramatic, as "Liddell knew about the Olympic schedule several months in advance and never intended to run the 100 in Paris."